venkataravuri/nexthink-assignment/README.md

 Peer to peer task choreography using Pub/sub model works for simplest flows, but this approach has following issues:
 - Process flows are “embedded” within the code of multiple microservices
 - As the number of microservices grow and the complexity of the processes increases, getting visibility into these distributed workflows becomes difficult without a central orchestrator.
-- Cannot answer "How much are we done with process X"?
+- Cannot answer "How much progress made in workflow?
+How many steps were complete?"

 Hence a centralized Orchestration Engine is also needed to orchestrate microservices-based process flows.
 - Each task in process or business flows are implemented as microservices.

 ### Technology Choices & Tech.
 Stack

-#### Scaling
+#### Scaling Microservices

+- Horizontally scale microservices using Kubernetes HPA feature.
+- Use Redis clusters for metadata and state machine information using ```cache-aside``` pattern.
+- Employ event-driven asynchronous communication mechanism where customer/user is not awaiting for immediate response.

 ### 📊 Data Analytics & Insights

+Operational insights from device, app, product performance is critical to define employee, app and colloboration experience.

 Turn raw data which is a collection of facts into actionable insights.
 Analyse raw data for data-driven insights in the form of patterns, trends, groups, segments to answer certain types of questions.